What toys are beneficial or worth buying for your children?

 Top 5 Toy Safety Tips

-Before purchasing any toys, here are Mr Tan Wee Keng’s, Chief Executive Officer of Tollyjoy, top toy safety tips:
+Before purchasing any toys, here is a list of Mr Tan Wee Keng (Chief Executive Officer of Tollyjoy)’s top toy safety tips:

 1. Ensure that the toys do not have small detachable parts that children may swallow by mistake

 2. Check that any chemicals used are gentle on the child’s skin and products are tested for toxicity.
 For example, teething babies have a tendency to put things into their mouths.

 3. Read the instruction manual carefully on product assembling, usage and product maintenance.
 Even a very good quality product when not used correctly, can malfunction and cause injuries.
 For example, teethers should be free of PVC (Poly Vinyl Chloride) and Phthalates to ensure maximum safety for babies to use.
 All parts of a teether should be made of non-toxic materials and conform to international safety standards to ensure that it is safe for the baby to bite and chew on the toy.

 4. Purchase toys from reputable retailers with whom they are familiar.
 It is also important that the retail staff are knowledgeable about the products that they sell so that they may best advise consumers on the most appropriate products to purchase.